khulnasoft-lab/design.khulnasoft.com/contents/components/list.md

 ### List layout types

-List items can have single or multiple lines of text, being three the maximum number of lines.
+List items can have single or multiple lines of text, with a maximum of three lines.

 A list contains a single column of content, and each list item is place in an individual row.